oekosheri/GB_code/paper/paper.md

 # Acknowledgements

 R. Hadian would like to thank professor Mike Finnis for fruitful discussions.
+Funding from the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 639211) is also gratefully acknowledged.

 # References